DownArrows/dab/README.md

 ## Running and maintenance

 To run it simply call the binary.
+It will expect a file named `dab.conf.json` in the current directory.
+To use another path for the configuration file use `dab -config /your/custom/path/dab.conf.json` (note that the file can have any name).
-It needs a valid configuration file and to be able to open a database (defaults to `dab.db` in the current directory).
+It needs a valid configuration file and to be able to open the database it is configured with (defaults to `dab.db` in the current directory).
-An example [systemd](https://en.wikipedia.org/wiki/Systemd) unit file is provided.
+A sample [systemd](https://en.wikipedia.org/wiki/Systemd) unit file is also provided.

 To backup the database, **do not** copy the file it opens (given in the `database` section of the config file, option `path`).
 Only use the built-in backup system by downloading the file through the HTTP interface (which must be enabled in the `web` section by setting `listen`).
-If after stopping the bot files ending in `-shm`, `-wal` and `-journal` are present in the folder containing the original database, **do not** delete them, they probably contain data and deleting them could leave the database corrupted.
+If after the bot has stopped there are files ending in `-shm`, `-wal` and `-journal` in the folder containing the database file, **do not** delete them, they probably contain data and deleting them could leave the database corrupted.
 Instead leave them with the database, then re-run and stop the bot normally, or if you just want to repair the database, run it with the `-initdb` option.
 Those files are also present when the bot is running, which is perfectly normal.